New kid on the block

 Luca Ceruti (19) is the new kid on the block.
 He took the Big Air scene by storm this year when selected to compete in the 2022 Red Bull Mega Loop Challenge.
 He then made the semi-finals at the Big Air Kite League competition in Cape Town.

 Nothing to lose and on the rise.
-Luca in Tarifa on his first North photoshoot.
+Luca in Tarifa.
 Photo: Leo Hochgrassl

 Living in Langebaan, 120km north of Cape Town, Luca has exceptional kiting conditions on his doorstep.

 He was introduced to kitesurfing by his Dad, a professional windsurfer, and given a training kite when he was nine.
 "I used to fly it every day on a field next to my house during my study breaks."

 Sending it at the GKA Big Air World Championship in Tarifa.
 Photo: Samuu Cardenas

 Just after Covid-19 hit, Luca went to study at the World Class Kitesurfing Academy in Mexico.
 "Every morning, you wake up at 5 am, have breakfast, school, and then kite.
 It's not easy!
 Mexico wasn't great conditions for Big Air, so I trained Freestyle.
 I had never unhooked before coming to the program.
 Then I landed my first railey to blind and eventually got a backroll.
 In our fourth quarter, we went to Egypt, where some days it was 45knots - that's when I started focussing on Big Air.